IJC Code of Conduct

 - Be respectful.
 It’s okay to disagree with other members, and even to have strong feelings about those disagreements.
 Our discussions can occasionally provoke feelings of discomfort surrounding issues of privilege and systemic power, and strong emotions are often a natural result of that process.
 However, it is important not to let those disagreements and emotions turn into abusive language or behavior towards each other.
 We accept that mistakes are inevitable, but we should still strive to learn from them and to do better in the future.

 - Be thoughtful.
 There are many possible actions we could take in response to authoritarianism in Iowa and the United States, but not all of those actions are equally effective.
 Even if they are, we only have finite time and resources at our disposal.
 Every action we take has an opportunity cost: another – potentially better – action we could have taken instead.
-Therefore it is our responsibility to candidly evaluate our possible actions (as individuals and as an organization) in terms of their efficiency and effectiveness in advancing our mission, while still doing our best not to be dragged down by indecision or perfectionism.
+Therefore it is our responsibility to candidly evaluate our possible actions (as individuals and as an organization) in terms of their efficiency and effectiveness in advancing our mission, while still endeavoring not to be dragged down by indecision or perfectionism.

 - Be patient.
 This mostly applies to forums and mailing lists.
 Communities are often built on volunteer time both from participants and organizers.
 It is possible that your question or suggestion might not receive an immediate response.
 Be patient and consider the norms of the community.
 An occasional reminder is welcome, many reminders in rapid succession are not a good display of patience.